 Putting a rubber weatherstripping seal on the garage floor and properly fitting it to your door seal can help close the gap.

 Some people say the drawback of the floor seal is that you will have to drive over it every time you leave and return home.
-However, most garage threshold seals are sturdier and longer-lasting than you think.

 The whole reason leaves get into your garage is the wind blows them in.

 Thank you, Captain Obvious.
-But, here’s the part you might not already know.
+But here’s the part you might not already know.

 You can see it whenever you open the garage door.
 The active air outside is immediately drawn into the garage, where the air is stagnant and still.